danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 #### Editing an Item on a Child List

-There are two values that can be edited on a child list item: `notes` and `quantity`.
-One or both may be updated at a given time.
-The aggregate list values can be updated using the `#update_item_from_child_list` method.
+There are three values that can be edited on a child list item: `notes`, `quantity`, and `unit_weight`.
+Any or all may be updated at a given time.
+The aggregate list values can be updated using the `#update_item_from_child_list` method (with the caveat that the correct logic around `unit_weight` has not been implemented yet).
 In order to call this method, you'll need to know four things:

 * The `description` of the item being edited (to find on the aggregate list - remember that description should not be editable)
 * The change in quantity, if any (should be negative if the quantity was reduced, positive if it was increased, and zero if it did not change)